godatadriven/godatadriven-blog/content/convert-chararray-user-ids-to-integer-pig.md

 where `user_id` is a `chararray`.
 Mahout, unfortunately, doesn't accept hashes in this case, but only integers.

-But blindly using the `RANK` function wouldn't cut it: as we know, `itemsimilarity` computes similarity between objects based on interactions of users with multiple objects and in this case `RANK` would assign a different unique id to every `user_id`.
+But blindly using the `RANK` function wouldn't cut it.
+As you may know, `itemsimilarity` computes similarity between objects based on interactions of users with multiple objects and in this case `RANK` would assign a different unique id to every `user_id`.